isprojects/mstform/README.md

 `accessor.inputProps`; otherwise it's absent, but it's up to you to ensure your React input widgets support a `readOnly` prop (HTML input does).
-There is no such behavior for `hidden` or `required`; use `accessor.hidden` and ``accessor.required` in your rendering code to determine whether a form or field wants to be hidden or required.
+There is no such behavior for `hidden` or `required`; use `accessor.hidden` and ``accessor.required`in your rendering code to determine whether a form or field wants to be hidden or required.
+There is also an`inputAllowed` flag on accessors, which checks if a form or field isn't disabled, hidden or read-only.

+When these properties are set on forms, they will automatically be passed down to the children of said form.
+This works for regular forms, repeating forms and subforms.

 ## Fieldref